 So far this summer we have had some very extreme weather which is largely understood to be the result of climate change.
 As the climate warms the rise of floods increases.
 This is because it’ll rain less often, but more heavily as warmer air can hold more moisture.
+The big butterfly count is still currently running with the Butterfly Conservation until Sunday the 7th of August, it's not too late to get involved!
+Learn more about the big butterfly count here.

 The flowers of Lavandula angustifolia appear in summer and are incredibly popular with bees and butterflies.
 The evergreen foliage provides year-round interest and perfectly complements the masses of colourful flowers.